 Applicants educated abroad must have completed the pre-requisite coursework in an approved college or university in the United States or Canada before applying to the School of Medicine.
 Students who do not have a baccalaureate or advanced degree from an institution in the United States or Canada are rarely accepted for admission.

 The MCAT examination can be taken no later than the fall of the year in which the application is made.
-It is required that the MCAT be taken within four years preceding the anticipated date of matriculation.
+It is required that the MCAT be taken within three years of preceding the anticipated date of matriculation.

 Those individuals who have previously been awarded the degree of Doctor of Medicine from a foreign medical school are not eligible for admission to the University of Maryland School of Medicine.